Motorway Services Online

 Planning Issues

-If the motorway service area was built, Richmondshire District Council had suggested they would their lorry park in nearby Colburn, as they had received some complaints about that location.
+If the motorway service area was built, Richmondshire District Council had suggested they would close their lorry park in nearby Colburn, as they had received some complaints about that location.

 Roadchef also have a planning application at Selby.